-Railways: Chile has about 4,600 mi of railway originally built in the 19th-20th centuries, primarily to serve mining operations (see p.
-1 of Economics and Resources).
+Railways: Chile has about 4,600 mi of railway originally built in the 19th-20th centuries, primarily to serve mining operations (see Economics and Resources).
 Today, most railways transport freight, though the government announced a major investment project in 2019 that would serve 150 million passengers annually by 2027 over several new lines, including commuter rail systems around Santiago.

 Ports and Waterways: With its long Pacific coastline, Chile has numerous seaports.
 The largest and busiest, San Antonio in Valparaíso Region ranked as Latin America's 9th largest in terms of throughput in 2023.
 Other major seaports include Arica, Iquique, and Valparaíso.
-The southern port of Punta Arenas services ships headed for Antarctica.
+The southern port of Punta Arenas services ships headed for Antarctica busiest.

-Airways: Of Chile's 374 airports, 90 have paved runways.
-With some 23.3 million passengers in 2023, Arturo Marino Bentez Airport in Santiago is Chile's and southern South America's busiest.
 Other major transport hubs include Carriel Sur International Airport in Concepción and the cities of Antofagasta, Arica, Iquique, Puerto Montt, and Punta Arenas.
 Most flights for Easter Island depart from Santiago's Mataveri International airport.

+Airways: Of Chile's 379 airports, 90 have paved runways.
+With some 26.2 million passengers in 2023, Arturo Marino Bentez Airport in Santiago is Chile's and southern South America's